 |Standardized Test Scores||Very Important|

-To apply, all applicants to Stevens Institute of Technology must submit the following items.
-Double check with Stevens Institute of Technology's admissions department to confirm all application materials and requirements.
+To apply to Stevens, all applicants must submit the following items.
+Check with Stevens's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Other Requirements||√||digital portfolio for music and technology or visual arts and technology programs|

 |Letter(s) of Recommendation||2|

 |Transcript of High School Record||√|

 Students admitted to Stevens have an average unweighted GPA of 3.9.